Psychedelic/cap-explorer/README.md

 The process handles the creation of `Root bucket Canister` for the `Router Canister` and inserting a transaction, which while sounding trivial is a long process at time of writing.

+💡 If you'd like to add more token contracts, call the `cap:generate-mocks` again.

 ## 💍 Tests

 Run unit-tests for the `Dashboard UI` by: